tkeller12/pyDEER/docs/source/quick-start.rst

 Generating Simulated Data
 -------------------------

-For test purposes, it can be useful to simulate the DEER signal due to a Gaussian distance distribution.
+For test purposes, it can be useful to simulate the DEER signal from a Gaussian distance distribution.
 This can be done as follows:

 .. code-block:: python